Helmholtz-UFZ/saqc/docs/FunctionDescriptions.md

 | startday   | integer     | `1`           | interval start day           |
 | endday     | integer     | `31`          | interval end day             |

-The function does the same as `range`
-(flags all data, that exceed the interval $`[`$`min`, `max`$`]`$), but only, if the timestamp of the data-point lies in a time interval defined by day and month only.
+The function does the same as `range` but only, if the timestamp of the data-point lies in a time interval defined by day and month only.
 The year is **not** used by the interval calculation.
 The left interval boundary is defined by `startmonth` and `startday`, the right by `endmonth` and `endday`.
 Both boundaries are inclusive.
-If the left side occurs later in the year than the right side, the interval is extended over the change of year (e.g. an interval of [01/12, 01/03], will flag values in december, january and february).
+If the left side occurs later in the year than the right side, the interval is extended over the change of year (e.g. an interval of [01/12, 01/03], will flag values in December, January and February).

-Note: Only works for datetime indexed data
+Note: Only works for time-series-like datasets.

 ### isolated